 Here is a list of 33 things that you can do today to improve your career.
 You can start at the beginning of this list and move through the items in order or pick one or two that take your fancy and start with those.
 The main thing is that you don't spend too much time thinking about it.
 Start making a change for the better today!

-EDIT: Since originally posted, this article has garnered some attention on Pinterest and has been shared over 5000 times!
-To celebrate, I turned this post into an ebook and included 17 additional career improvement ideas AND a handy checklist so that you can keep track of what you have completed.
+EDIT: Since originally posted, this article has garnered some attention on Pinterest and has been shared thousands and thousands of times!
+To celebrate, I turned this post into an ebook and included 17 additional ways to improve your career AND a handy checklist so that you can keep track of what you have completed.
 You can get your copy of the ebook by clicking the image below.